yktoo/yktoo.com/content/blog/posts/0330/index.en.md

 Yet another medal in your newsfeed!

-It's high time for running, so it seems: I've recently completed the {{< a "0327" "Ijsselsteinloop" >}} and now, two weeks later, a half marathon in [Amersfoort](https://www.marathonamersfoort.nl/).
+It's high time for running, so it seems: I've recently completed the [Ijsselsteinloop](0327) and now, two weeks later, a half marathon in [Amersfoort](https://www.marathonamersfoort.nl/).
 It's been my second time on this event.

 <!--more-->